 - EM not only adds microbes to the soil but stimulates resident microbial activity.
 This goes a long way to enhancing plant growth, and this added biological activity in the rhizosphere promotes nodulation in the clover roots, and increases symbiotic N fixation by clover plants.

 - One of the more well-known microbes in EM is photosynthetic bacteria.
 Photosynthetic bacteria in the soil enhances other microorganisms, for example, VA (vesicular-arbuscular) mycorrhiza in the rhizosphere is increased due to the availability of nitrogenous compounds (amino acids) for use as substrates secreted by Photosynthetic bacteria.
 VA mycorrhiza increases the solubility of phosphates in soils thereby supplying unavailable phosphorus to plants.
 VA mycorrhiza can coexist with Azotobactor as nitrogen fixing bacteria and enhance nitrogen fixing ability of legumes.
 Mycorrhizae fungi also increase the surface area associated with the plant root, which allows the plant to reach nutrients and water that otherwise might not be available.
-Mycorrhizae essentially extend plant reach to water and nutrients, allowing plants to utilize more of the resources available in the soil.
+Mycorrhizae essentially extend plant reach to water and nutrients, allowing plants to utilise more of the resources available in the soil.

 In the below video, Canterbury Farmer, Tim Hawke discusses how EM has impacted his farm and talks about the abundance of clover which has come back to his pastures.